 The last week of this workshop focuses on projects with longer word counts, including early chapter books, middle grade (MG), teen, ‘tween and young adult (YA.)
 Topics include: appropriate lengths and subject matter, where to find viable ideas, how to create believable characters and improve settings, plots, and dialog.
 After, student readings and optional critiques and a final Q&A wrap up our session.

 About Brooke Bessesen

 Brooke Bessesen is the recipient of the Judy Goddard Children’s Author/Illustrator Award.
 In addition to writing nonfiction leveled readers, she has several popular picture books that combine humor and fact.
-Zachary Z. Packrat and His Amazing Collections, illustrated by Jenny Campbell, was a Phoenix Public Library Project GOAL book and a Grand Canyon Reader Award nominee.
-The sequel, Zachary Z. Packrat Backpacks the Grand Canyon, will be released in Spring 2014.
+Zachary Z. Packrat Backpacks the Grand Canyon was released in 2014 to follow Zachary Z. Packrat and His Amazing Collections, a Phoenix Public Library Project GOAL book and a Grand Canyon Reader Award nominee.
+Both were illustrated by Jenny Campbell.
 Two other titles were illustrated by Brooke herself: Look Who Lives in the Ocean!, a colorful introduction to marine life, and Look Who Lives in the Desert!, which received the Glyph Award for Best Children’s Nonfiction and Southwest Books of the Year Top Pick for Kids.
 Bessesen has also created nearly 100 pages of standards-based curriculum for grades K-8.
 She has given writing workshops and presentations to a range of book-loving audiences, including International Reading Association, Tucson Festival of Books, Society of Southwestern Authors, Phoenix Writers Club, National League of Pen Women, Women’s Expo, and Piper Writer’s Studio, always seeking to inspire.Notice: Sorry, but registration is now closed.